FSSI Wireless Economic Model (EM)

 Download: FSSI Wireless Economic Model v1.2 (Excel, 1,191 KB)

-You can use the EM for the following:
+You can use the EM to:

 - Provide the information in the “Service Plans Under Consideration” section of the EM’s “Estimate” worksheet as part of a Request For Quote (RFQ).